Chuck Arnett

-History
+Biography

-Arnett grew up in Bogalusa and New Orleans, the latter of which he would later always claim as his hometown.
-He danced in the local ballet successfully for several seasons before moving in 1951 to New York City to better pursue the career he wanted to make for himself in the world of professional dance.
+Arnett grew up in Bogalusa and New Orleans, with him later claiming New Orleans as his hometown.
+He danced in the local ballet successfully for several seasons.
+In 1951, he moved to New York City to better pursue the career he wanted to make for himself in the world of professional dance.
 Arriving with letters of introduction and names of people to contact from his time as a dancer in New Orleans, he quickly settled into the life of those in Manhattan who referred to themselves as "theatrical gypsies."

-His next few years his time was divided between the best dance classes he could get enrolled into, practice, auditioning for parts, and rehearsing and then performing on the stage.
+In the next few years, his time was divided between the best dance classes he could get enrolled into, practice, auditioning for parts, and rehearsing and then performing on the stage.
 He then performed for some time with the National Ballet of Canada; the time he spent with the National Ballet was the only full-time, permanent employment he would ever hold in his life.

+In the early 1960s, Arnett assisted Dom Orejudos in creating murals for the Gold Coast bar in Chicago For a time, Arnett was involved with Orejudo's partner Chuck Renslow.
+In late 1962, Arnett moved to San Francisco.
+There he worked at the Tool Box, a gay bar at 339 4th St in the South of Market neighborhood.
+The Tool Box was one of the first bars in the city catering specifically to the leather community and gay motorcycle clubs.

-After the National Ballet and dancing in Las Vegas casinos, Arnett later moved to San Francisco where he worked at a bar called the Tool Box.
-South of Market in San Francisco had become the hub of the leather subculture in the gay community in 1961 when the Tool Box opened its doors as the first leather bar in the neighborhood.
-It opened in 1961 at 339 4th St and closed in 1971.
-It was a gay bar frequented by gay motorcycle clubs.
-It was made famous by the June 1964 Paul Welch Life article entitled "Homosexuality In America," the first time a national publication reported on gay issues.
-Life photographer was referred to the Tool Box by Hal Call, who had long worked to dispel the myth that all homosexual men were effeminate.
-The article opened with a two-page spread of the mural of life size leathermen in the bar, which had been painted by Arnett in 1962.
+Beginning in 1962 Arnett painted a series of life-size murals inside the Tool Box depicting a wide cross-section of gay society.
+The bar and the murals were made famous by the June 1964 Paul Welch Life article entitled "Homosexuality In America," the first time a national publication reported on gay issues.
+The article opened with a two-page spread of one of Arnett's murals.
 The article described San Francisco as "The Gay Capital of America" and inspired many gay leathermen to move there.

+Arnett created art for other San Francisco gay bars and businesses such as the Ambush, the Balcony, the Red Star Saloon and a psychedelic black light mural for The Stud.
+Over his career he depicted a wide variety of subject matter in his art, ranging from astrology to bar scenes to fisting.
+His art was featured in the magazine Drummer and exhibited at Fey-Way Studios.

+Samuel Steward tattooed Arnett in the 1960s.

 One busy night Rudolf Nureyev came into the Tool Box with several men obviously from the opera house where he was performing.
 He was seated at the bar and with many people watching, removed the coat he had on, revealing a leather jacket, to applause.
 Arnett brought his drink, a cognac, in the best glass the house could provide, and when he finished it and left, Arnett took the glass.

-Arnett also created a psychedelic black light mural for the bar The Stud.

 Arnett died on March 2, 1988, from AIDS.